greglandrum/rdkit-blog-fastpages/_posts/2021-05-21-similarity-search-thresholds.md

 to use as a background.
 I wanted a representative sample, so I didn't apply MW filters when doing this selection.

-I then queried the background compounds with each of the 20K members of the "related compounds" set, counted the number of results each returned for each fingerprint/similarity threshold combination, and did statistics based on those results.
+I then queried the background compounds with each molecule in a random subset of the 20K members of the "related compounds" set, counted the number of results each returned for each fingerprint/similarity threshold combination, and did statistics based on those results.

 ## Summarizing the data